jcpunongbayan/jcpunongbayan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, UP School of Economics, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Economics, UP School of Economics, 2013
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Economics, UP School of Economics, 2009

 Work experience
 ======